-The provost has released the 2017-18 Institutional Hiring Plan, which includes 65 tenure-track faculty (TTF) searches across the schools and colleges.
+The provost has released the 2017-18 Institutional Hiring Plan, which includes over 60 tenure-track faculty (TTF) searches across the schools and colleges.
 As is always the case, financial exigencies may force us to cancel some of these searches later, but for now we are continuing our determined effort to increase the number of tenure-track faculty at the University of Oregon (UO).
 Deans are authorized to launch the specific searches identified on the spreadsheet.

 The Institutional Hiring Plan represents the push to hire tenure-track faculty who will enhance the UO’s scholarly profile and academic excellence and who will share our commitment to student success.
 It represents a major shift in process and culture for the University of Oregon, creating a new, holistic focus on the university’s most strategic and important goals within a comprehensive vision of UO’s broad research and teaching mission.